Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Introduction

-Once estimates (i)--(ii) are established, then we adjust the argument in \cite{CF2} to achieve estimates (iii)--(vi), although there are several technical differences due to the structural differences of the solutions constructed in this paper from those in \cite{CF2}.
-We also point out that estimate (iv) is the key to achieve estimates (v)--(vi).
-Using the argument in \cite{CF2}, for any fixed $\iv>0$, we are able to establish a uniform estimate of positive lower bound of ${\rm dist}(\shock, \der B_1(0, -\iv))$ for all admissible solutions corresponding to $\beta\in(0,\beta_*]$ whenever $\beta_*\in (0,\betadet)$.
-Owing to this property, we prove the existence of admissible solutions for all the admissible physical parameters $(\iv, \beta)\in \mathfrak{R}_{\rm weak}$ even beyond the sonic angle $\beta^{(v_\infty)}_{\rm s}$.
+Once estimates (i)--(ii) are established, we adjust the argument in \cite{CF2} to achieve estimates (iii)--(vi), although there are several technical differences, due to the structural differences of the solutions constructed in this monograph compared to those in \cite{CF2}.
+We also point out that estimate (iv) is the key to achieving estimates (v)--(vi).
+Using the argument in \cite{CF2}, for any fixed $\iv>0$, we are able to establish a uniform estimate of positive lower bound of ${\rm dist}(\shock, \der B_1(0, -\iv))$ for all the admissible solutions corresponding to $\beta\in(0,\beta_*]$ whenever $\beta_*\in (0,\betadet)$.
+Owing to this property, we prove the existence of admissible solutions for all the admissible physical parameters $(\iv, \beta)\in \mathfrak{R}_{\rm weak}$, even beyond the sonic angle $\beta^{(v_\infty)}_{\rm s}$.